ankit/stylebot/README.md

-_I am currently working a on a massive update with improved maintainability, lots of bugfixes and add exciting new UI and features.
+_I am currently working on a major release with improved maintainability, lots of bugfixes and exciting new UI and features.
 In the meanwhile, I will likely be slow to respond to bugs / feature requests.
 Thanks for your patience._

 ## Stylebot